membraneframework-labs/guide/guide/creating_element/synchronization.md

 ### Example

-Here's a simplified example of a sink element that needs to consume video frames in proper speed and uses timer for that.
+Here's a simplified example of a sink element that uses timer to consume video frames at the right speed.

 * It starts a timer on `start_of_stream` with id `:demand_timer`, interval being an inversion of framerate (that means if framerate is 30/1, the timer will send tick every 1/30th of a second, ~33 ms) and default (pipeline's) clock